drawbuildplay/blog/content/blog/farmhouse-entryway-console-table.md

 Here is the view of our entryway console table from the living room looking out to the front door entrance.

 {{<imgproc "/uploads/fullsizeoutput_1d64.jpeg" Resize "1200x" >}}Entryway View{{</imgproc>}}

+So, let me know what you think about what we did here, and let me know if you try something similar in your home.